-Synthetic Data for software testing
+Synthetic data for software testing

-Automated and more secure software testing
+Automated and more secure software testing with synthetic data

 Adopting DevOps best practices is becoming paramount in big and small organisations to increase deployment frequency while reducing the number of issues showing up in production.
 Continuous testing is one of the essential elements to achieving that.
 Ideally, companies should test software on real-life data; however, it is difficult in many circumstances, especially when dealing with personal information data.